RobertCPatrona/WEB_ENG_2019/README.md

 sudo apt-get update
 sudo apt-get install python3.6
 ```
-Navigate to the `Back_End` folder.
+Navigate to the `Web Eng` folder, which contains the back-end Flask server.
 Type the following commands:
 ```
 export FLASK_ENV=development
 FLASK_APP=app.py flask run
 ```
-A more comprehensive guide on using the Flask web-framework can be found [here](https://github.com/pallets/flask/blob/master/README.rst)

 #### Run React Server

-First navgate to the `Front_End` folder and install the required modules using the command:
+Navgate to the `front_end` folder, which contains the front-end ReactJS server.
+Install the required modules using the command:
 ```
 npm install
 ```